Privacy Policy | Terms of Use

 Middlesex School

-In 1901, Frederick Winsor opened his school in Concord.
-Middlesex, named for the Massachusetts county in which it is located, was to be different from the other academies and "church schools" of the day.
-Mr. Winsor wanted his school to be non-denominational, where students from different religious backgrounds could learn together.
+In 1901, Frederick Winsor opened Middlesex School in Concord.
 From the very beginning, his mission was "to find the promise that lies hidden" in every student.

-The design for Middlesex's campus was created by the sons of Frederick Law Olmsted, the greatest landscape architect of the 19th century and the designer of New York's Central Park, Boston's Emerald Necklace and Stanford University.
-The architect for the main buildings was the noted Boston firm of Peabody & Stearns, and much of the campus that seems so familiar today was built largely by 1925.
+The design for Middlesex's campus was created by the sons of Frederick Law Olmsted, the designer of New York's Central Park, Boston's Emerald Necklace and Stanford University.

-From the School's earliest days, Middlesex enjoyed a close affiliation with Harvard University and, indeed, for many years the majority of Middlesex graduates attended Harvard.
-Today, Middlesex graduates matriculate at a large number of the country's finest colleges and universities; the largest numbers of graduates of the last four years now attend Brown, Harvard, Cornell, Tufts and Trinity.
+Middlesex graduates matriculate at a large number of the country's finest colleges and universities; the largest numbers of graduates of the last five years now attend Boston College, Brown, Georgetown, Harvard, and Tufts.

-Music and drama have always had a central role in the life of the School.
-For nearly 50 years, Middlesex was renowned for its performances of Gilbert & Sullivan musicals.
-The youngest boys in the School were cast in the female roles!
-Today, almost one quarter of the student body sings in one of the choruses; large numbers of students take instrumental lessons and play in musical groups; and the theatrical productions (usually one major drama and one musical each year) are of a quality not usually seen at the high school level.
+Music and drama play a central role in the life of the School.
+Almost one third of the student body sings in one of the choruses; over one third take instrumental lessons and play in musical groups; and the theatrical productions (usually one major drama and one musical each year) are of a quality not usually seen at the high school level.

 Boarding School